The Boxplot by Scanner report compares data between scanners within a single facility or across multiple facilities.

 Scanner Aggregation Level determines whether to aggregate scanner data in the chart by device name, model, or manufacturer

-The following example shows the distribution of measures by scanner for brain CTs, without contrast in the first three months of 2018 using the following criteria:
+The following example shows the distribution of measures by scanner for brain CTs, without contrast using the following criteria:

 DIR Measure: CTDIvol Max across scans